 Eight SNES Titles We Wish Were on the SNES Classic

-The SNES Classic came out last week.
-21 games, many of which are AAA titles, are pre-programmed into the SNES Classic.
+When the SNES was released, with it came 21 games, many of which are AAA titles, are pre-programmed into the SNES Classic.
 Some even still hold spots on many "best games of all time" lists.
 As gamers look over the list and play through the games, there are some notable games that didn’t make the cut and were not included in the 21 games.
 What games didn’t make the cut that should’ve?
-Keep reading to see 8 games that should’ve been included, but weren’t.
+Keep reading to see eight games that should’ve been included, but weren’t.

 1. Donkey Kong Country 2: Diddy's Kong Quest

 Donkey Kong Country 2 follows the story of Diddy Kong and his girlfriend Dixie Kong who are on a quest to save Donkey Kong who has been captured by King K. Rool.
 Players will travel through eight different worlds totaling 52 levels.
-Along the way you’ll find a slew of complex enemies, but you have the help of several trusty animal sidekicks.
+Along the way, you’ll find a slew of complex enemies, but you'll have the help of several trusty animal sidekicks.

 2. Earthworm Jim 2

 Also, how many games are there out there with superhero worms?
-Ok…maybe there are a few, but Earthworm Jim stands out above the crowd!
+Ok . . . maybe there are a few, but Earthworm Jim stands out among the crowd!

 3. Harvest Moon

 I have to be honest here, I grew up on a farm and disliked it.
-Yet, I discovered the Harvest moon games as an early teen and loved them.
-There’s something oddly addictive about the way Harvest Moon presents harvesting crops, taking care of animals, foraging, cooking etc. There’s a lot of things going on in Harvest Moon’s gameplay and it’s almost impossible to run out of things to do.
+Yet, I discovered the Harvest Moon games as an early teen and loved them.
+There’s something oddly addictive about the way Harvest Moon presents harvesting crops, taking care of animals, foraging, cooking, etc. There’s a lot of things going on in Harvest Moon’s gameplay and it’s almost impossible to run out of things to do.
 If you’ve never played any of the Harvest Moon games, give them a try, especially the SNES version.
-It’s a f

 Players take control of Zeke and Julie who are trying to save their neighbors from monsters.
 They have multiple weapons at their disposal and have to transverse 48 different stages, including bonus levels.
 Once all neighbors have been saved, players are able to move onto the next level.